 Get tips on sticking to your nutrition plan with a busy lifestyle

 Plus many many more

-Accredited Practicing Dietitians and Sports Dietitians are both fantastic resources and have a wealth of knowledge to assist you in reaching your goals.
+Accredited Practising Dietitian’s and Sports Dietitian’s are both fantastic resources and have a wealth of knowledge to assist you in reaching your goals.
 Our founder Taryn has completed more than 6 years of study and continues to clock numerous hours of ongoing education to maintain an Advanced Sports Dietitian status.
-Now you'll know why her nostrils flare a little when you call her a Nutritionist ;)
+Now you’ll know why her nostrils flare a little when you call her a Nutritionist 😉